MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 # Manage Hyper-V hypervisor scheduler types

->Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server (version 1803), Windows Server (version 1709), Windows 10
+>Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server version 1803, Windows Server version 1709, Windows 10

 This article describes new modes of virtual processor scheduling logic introduced in Windows Server 2016.
 These modes, or scheduler types, determine how the Hyper-V hypervisor allocates and manages work across guest virtual processors.
 A Hyper-V host administrator can: